Photo: Martin Falbisoner / Wikimedia Commons

 Price: €500–3,500/night | Location: Vlaha Bukovca 6, Ploče

-Villa Dubrovnik is consistently ranked the finest hotel in Croatia — the extraordinary cliffside position east of the Old Town (the entire Old Town walls visible across the small bay, the boat transfer to the Old Town gate, and the private beach accessible via the elevator descending through the cliff face), the 56 rooms and suites (all with sea-facing terraces), and the extraordinary WALLS Restaurant (the outdoor terrace directly facing the illuminated Old Town at night is the most dramatic dinner setting in Croatia).
-The private boat to the Old Town gate (5 minutes, included in the room rate) means Villa Dubrovnik has the finest position combined with direct Old Town access.
+Villa Dubrovnik is consistently ranked among the top hotels in Croatia — its cliffside position east of the Old Town (the entire Old Town walls visible across the small bay, a boat transfer to the Old Town gate, and private beach access via the elevator descending through the cliff face), 56 rooms and suites (all with sea-facing terraces), and the WALLS Restaurant (the outdoor terrace directly facing the illuminated Old Town at night is the most dramatic dinner setting in Croatia).
+The private boat to the Old Town gate (5 minutes, included in the room rate) means Villa Dubrovnik combines an outstanding position with direct Old Town access.

 Hotel Excelsior — Grand Historic